red-gold/ts-ui/CONTRIBUTING.md

 ### Coding style

 Please follow the coding style of the current code base.
-React Social Network uses eslint, so if possible, enable linting in your editor to get realtime feedback.
+Telar Social Engine uses eslint, so if possible, enable linting in your editor to get realtime feedback.

 Finally, when you submit a pull request, linting is run again by Continuous Integration testing, but hopefully by then your code is already clean!